MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

     - Ensure that your [Kubernetes node size](/azure/virtual-machines/sizes) is large enough to support both the number of disks and the aggregate throughput requirements.

     - Ensure that your [managed disk](/azure/virtual-machines/disks-types) is sized appropriately for your workload's performance requirements.
-For standard HDD, standard SSD, and premium v1 disks, the performance increases as the disk size increases.
+For Standard HDD, Standard SSD, and Premium SSD v1, performance increases as the disk size increases.

-  - **Ephemeral disks solutions**: There are cases where you need either a non-persistent temporary storage location or where you want to use the high-performance drives in the [storage-optimized VM-series](/azure/virtual-machines/sizes-storage).
-To connect to an ephemeral volume, you can either use the `emptydir` [option](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) in Kubernetes, or use the [CSI ephemeral local volume](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#csi-ephemeral-volumes) driver. `emptydir` is recommended for ephemeral data such as a scratch space, whereas the CSI ephemeral local volume is recommended for storage on the storage-optimized VM-series.
+  - **Ephemeral disks solutions**: There are cases where you need either non-persistent, temporary storage or where you want to use the high-performance drives in the [storage-optimized VM-series](/azure/virtual-machines/sizes-storage).
+To connect to an ephemeral volume, you can use either the `emptydir` [option](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) in Kubernetes or the driver for a [CSI ephemeral local volume](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#csi-ephemeral-volumes).
+We recommend `emptydir` for ephemeral data, such as a scratch space.
+For storage on the storage-optimized VM-series, we recommend a CSI ephemeral local volume.

-  - **Files-based solutions**: File storage exposes a shared file-system either via NFS or via SMB/CIFS, which is ideal for shared application data and configuration data that is read by multiple pods in your Kubernetes cluster.
-Azure has two solutions for file based storage:
+  - **Files-based solutions**: File storage exposes a shared file system via either NFS or SMB/CIFS.
+A shared file system is ideal for application and configuration data that is read and shared by multiple pods in your Kubernetes cluster.
+Azure has two solutions for file-based storage:

     - Azure Files:

-      - Consider whether you want to use a [static file share created outside of AKS](/azure/aks/azure-files-volume), or if you want [AKS to create the file share dynamically on your behalf](/azure/aks/azure-files-dynamic-pv).
+      - Consider whether you want to use a [static file share that's created outside of AKS](/azure/aks/azure-files-volume), or if you want [AKS to create the file share dynamically on your behalf](/azure/aks/azure-files-dynamic-pv).

-      - Evaluate if standard performance is sufficient, or if you need premium performance from Azure Files.
+      - Evaluate if standard performance is sufficient or if you need premium performance from Azure Files.

-      - Evaluate whether you want to use the default SMB/CIFS API to access Azure Files, or if you need NFS support.
+      - Evaluate whether you want to use the default SMB/CIFS API to access Azure Files or if you need NFS support.

-      - Consider the network model you want to use to access Azure Files: either via direct public IP address, via a service endpoint or via private link.
+      - Consider the network model that you want to use to access Azure Files: access via direct public IP address, a service endpoint, or a private link.

     - Azure NetApp Files (ANF):

-      - Consider whether you want to use a [static ANF share created outside of AKS](/azure/aks/azure-netapp-files#provision-azure-netapp-files-volumes-statically), or if you want [AKS to create the file share dynamically](/azure/aks/azure-netapp-files#provision-azure-netapp-files-volumes-dynamically) on your behalf via Astra Control.
+      - Consider whether you want to use a [static ANF share that's created outside of AKS](/azure/aks/azure-netapp-files#provision-azure-netapp-files-volumes-statically), or if you want [AKS to create the file share dynamically](/azure/aks/azure-netapp-files#provision-azure-netapp-files-volumes-dynamically) on your behalf via Astra Control.

       - Evaluate which performance tier is required for your workload.